Am I required to provide a report to the Corporate Partner? Are there any deadlines for finishing my project?

 Who evaluates the proposals?

-Proposals are evaluated jointly by the Corporate Partner who is co-sponsoring the Research Opportunity, staff and WCAI faculty co-directors Eric Bradlow and Peter Fader, and one or two reviewers from external institutions.
+Proposals are evaluated jointly by the Corporate Partner who is co-sponsoring the Research Opportunity, staff and WCAI faculty co-directors Eric Bradlow and Raghu Iyengar, and one or two reviewers from external institutions.
 The specific evaluation committee for each proposal will be included in the Research Opportunity announcement and webinar.

 Will the data be made available to multiple teams or is it just being given to one?